 Dublin is a thriving and popular relocation hub for people from all over the world.
 In fact, in Dublin alone, there are 1.2 million people.
 When you consider there are just over 5 million people in the Republic of Ireland as a whole, that’s a massive volume of residents choosing the Dublin lifestyle.
-And it’s easy to see why, following a huge push from the government to promote the technology sector, investment has turned Ireland and, in particular, Dublin into a hotspot for expats, students, and IT professionals.

 Where is the best place to buy in Dublin?

 Along with the rest of Europe, Dublin continues to see property prices rise.
 Property prices in the city have increased by 8.4% year on year.
 That being said, rental prices in Dublin and the outer suburbs are still relatively high compared to other areas of Ireland.
 A three-bedroom property in Dublin city rents for an average of €2,948, which will still provide a healthy yield for any investor looking at Dublin for their next opportunity.
 When considering the best places to buy in Dublin, you may want to consider the up-and-coming areas of the city, which provide amenities for families and commuters looking for the perfect balance between city life and quiet neighbourhoods.
 While your rental income may be less than the one of a property in the city centre, you will likely pay a lower purchase price.
 This means your overall yield and profit are healthier than if you opted for a smaller property in Dublin’s most elite districts.

 In this guide, we will look at five of the top up-and-coming areas in Dublin and advise you on where we consider the best places to buy in 2023 can be found.